geogeeks-au/geogeeks-au.github.io/2025/0514_osm-hackathon-city-of-canning.md

 - introduce the basics of OSM editing for those who are new,
 - deep dive into footpath mapping and tagging,
-- and cover the City of Canning in footpaths together!
+- and [cover the City of Canning](https://tasks.smartcitiestransport.com/projects/73) in footpaths together!

 All skill levels are welcome.
 Just bring a laptop (and a mouse if possible).
 Pizza and beers will be provided by our sponsor, [OSGeo Oceania][osgeo].

 [Join the Geogeeks Slack][slack] to keep in touch, or [message Ben][msg-ben] with any questions.

+**Note that The Vault room is located at the very back of Riff: you have to walk past the main event space and past a bunch of desks.**

 [osgeo]: https://osgeo-oceania.org/
 [starting]: https://wiki.openstreetmap.org/wiki/Perth/Social_Mapping_Sunday#Getting_Started